 Clubs are required to comply with a minimum 1:4 volunteer: athlete support ratio for all Special Olympics events.
 It is recommended this ratio is adhered to during trainings.
-Volunteers must be aged 18 years or older to be included in the 1:4 ratio.
+Volunteers must be vetted from the age of 16 and must be aged 18 years or older to be included in the 1:4 ratio.

 The nature of a given activity (e.g. the unpredictable environment of Snow Sports) and clubs' understanding of their athletes may mean that a smaller ratio is committed to.
-In some instances, for the safety of an athlete themselves and/or those around them, it is appropriate that an athlete has 1:1 support.
-At national competitions, this level of support is an option for clubs to apply for.
+In some instances, for the safety of an athlete themselves and/or those around them, it is appropriate that they have 1:1 support.

-Volunteer Management
+3. Volunteer Management